gazebosim/docs/roadmap.md

 # Ignition Robotics Roadmap

 This page describes planned work on Ignition Robotics.
 The set of planned features and development efforts are kept vague, but should provide insight into the overall direction of Ignition Robotics.
-Currently, and until around 2021, development of Ignition Robotics is closely tied to the [DARPA Subterranean Challenge (SubT)](https://subtchallenge.com).
+Currently, and until around 2021, development of Ignition Robotics is closely tied to the [DARPA Subterranean (SubT) Challenge](https://subtchallenge.com).
 Therefore, you will see features on the roadmap designed to support large environments in which dozens of ground and aerial vehicles can operate in real-time.

 ## Planned releases